 PhD, Climate Change Scientist

-Marni takes a lead role in developing and executing ClimateWise projects to help local communities and federal land managers prepare for a changing climate.
+Marni is part of the ClimateWise team and helps local communities and federal land managers prepare for a changing climate.
 She brings communities the science they need to make informed decisions and walks them through a process that results in climate change strategies that are integrated across both natural and human communities.
 Marni has also worked on developing climate-informed conservation blueprints for the Klamath-Siskiyou ecoregion and the Colorado Plateau.
-Marni joined the Geos Institute's staff after completing postdoctoral research with the Forest Service’s Rocky Mountain Research Station.
+Marni joined the Geos Institute team after completing postdoctoral research with the Forest Service’s Rocky Mountain Research Station.
 That research investigated the effects of climate change on wildlife and wildlife habitat by working with a team to model climate stress and assess the level of state planning for climate change in the State Wildlife Action Plans.
 Marni has expertise in climate change effects on wildlife, ornithology, metapopulation ecology, conservation genetics, and invasive species.

 Marni holds a B.A. in Environmental Studies from the University of California at Santa Barbara, a M.S. in Wildland Resource Science from the University of California at Berkeley, and a Ph.D. in Ecology from the University of Wyoming.